Marjory Stoneman Douglas: Douglas home

 Douglas's cottage in Coconut Grove at 3744–3754 Stewart Avenue, was built in 1924.
 She wrote all of her major books and stories there, and the City of Miami designated it an historic site in 1995, not only for its famous owner but also for its unique Masonry Vernacular architecture.
 After Douglas's death, Friends of the Everglades proposed making the house part of an education center about Douglas and her life, but neighbors protested, citing issues with parking, traffic, and an influx of visitors to the quiet neighborhood.
 The house, which had an exterior floodwater line from the 1926 Miami Hurricane and some damage from an infestation of bees, had fallen further into disrepair.
-For a while, the idea of moving the house to Fairchild Tropical Botanic Garden in Coral Gables, which Douglas helped to develop and where there is a life-size bronze statue to commemorate her efforts, was considered.Smiley, David (September 2, 2007).
-"Douglas' next-door property now at issue."
-The Miami Herald; State and Regional News.
+For a while, the idea of moving the house to Fairchild Tropical Botanic Garden in Coral Gables, which Douglas helped to develop and where there is a life-size bronze statue to commemorate her efforts, was considered.
 The State of Florida owns Douglas's house and in April 2007 placed it in the care of the Florida Park Service, a division of the Florida Department of Environmental Protection.
 Restoration of the floors and counters took place in the following months.
 Water service was reconnected to the house and the electrical system was updated for safety purposes.
 All work was approved by the Department of Historic Resources.
 A park ranger was placed as a resident in the Douglas house to help maintain the structure and property.

 On April 22, 2015, while giving an Earth Day speech in the Everglades, President Barack Obama announced that Interior Secretary Sally Jewell had designated the house a National Historic Landmark.